carlosdavis/wordpress-plugins/add-to-any/README.txt

 = Why isn't the drop-down menu appearing? =

-It's likely because your your theme wasn't <a href="http://codex.wordpress.org/Theme_Development#Plugin_API_Hooks" target="_blank">coded properly</a>.
+It's likely because your theme wasn't <a href="http://codex.wordpress.org/Theme_Development#Plugin_API_Hooks" target="_blank">coded properly</a>.
 Using the Theme Editor, make sure that the following piece of code is included in your theme's `footer.php` file just before the `</body>` line:

 `<?php wp_footer(); ?>`